 Tanglewood Tales (1853), Nathaniel Hawthorne’s sixth and final book for children, was written two years after A Wonder Book for Girls and Boys.
 The sequel to A Wonder Book, it continues retellings of Greek myths for children.
 Tanglewood Tales was written at a crucial point in Hawthorne’s literary career.
 It followed immediately after the success of three of Hawthorne’s major novels: The Scarlet Letter (1850), The House of the Seven Gables (1851), and The Blithedale Romance (1852).
 It is also the last book that Hawthorne completed in the United States.

-Tanglewood Tales consists of an introduction (“The Wayside”) and six tales.
-Unlike A Wonder Book, …
+Tanglewood Tales consists of an introduction (“The Wayside”) and six tales. …